Three Pillars to Build a Better Canadian Society and Economy

 FAQs

-There are many reasons why a wealth tax is the right path for Canadians.
-Particularly, a wealth tax achieves the accepted principles of Canadian tax policy - fairness, neutrality, and simplicity:
+There are many reasons why the Wealth Tax is the right path for Canadians.
+Particularly, Wealth Tax achieves the accepted principles of Canadian tax policy - fairness, neutrality, and simplicity:

 Fairness: The principle of fairness is generally broken down into the concepts of vertical and horizontal equity.
 Vertical Equity being the idea that individuals with a greater ability to pay should contribute more in taxes.
 Horizontal Equity is the principle that taxpayers in similar financial circumstances should face similar tax burdens.

-A flat percentage rate wealth tax meets both the principles of vertical and horizontal equity.
-The more wealthy a person is, the more they pay in wealth tax - satisfying the principle of vertical equity.
-Further, people that are equally wealthy will pay the same amount of tax.
+A flat percentage rate Wealth Tax meets both the principles of vertical and horizontal equity.
+The more wealthy a person is, the more they pay in Wealth Tax - satisfying the principle of vertical equity.
+Further, people that are equally wealthy will pay the same amount of flat-rate tax.

 Neutrality: Tax policy strives for neutrality - meaning that people will not alter their behaviour or alter their normal business transactions in order to avoid taxes.
-For example, in the realm of income tax normal course strategies to avoid taxes include character conversion strategies to realize 1/2 taxed capital gains rather than fully taxed regular income, income tax deferral strategies to delay income to future years (e.g. “incorporating” a personal services business), and characterization of “personal” expenses as business expense (eg tickets to the Leafs, or an expensive meal, in order to “entertain clients”).
+For example, in the realm of income tax normal course strategies to avoid taxes include character conversion strategies to realize 1/2 taxed capital gains rather than fully taxed regular income, income tax deferral strategies to delay income to future years (e.g. “incorporating” a single person services business, borrowing funds against unrealized financial gains, etc.), and characterization of “personal” expenses as business expenses (e.g. tickets to the Leafs, or an expensive meal, in order to “entertain clients”).

-Wealth taxes are solely based on net worth - and accordingly, the only legitimate avoidance transactions are to spend money (which should drive economic growth) or give money away (which should promote equality or charity).
+Wealth Tax would be solely based on net worth - and accordingly, the only legitimate avoidance transactions are to spend money (which should drive economic growth) or give it away (which should promote equality or charity).

 Simplicity: The tax system should be understandable for Canadians and easy to administer.
 Simplicity helps ensure voluntary compliance and minimizes the time and cost associated with tax preparation for both taxpayers and the government.

-Although there can be some complexity and uncertainty in valuing some assets (eg private company shares), a wealth tax is simple, and would generally require a two page tax return.
-Page one would include taxpayer identification information, and a simple calculation that include only a few numbers: (assets - liabilities - $500k wealth tax exemption) x 12%.
-Page two would include a listing of all assets and liabilities of the taxpayer.
+Although there can be some complexity and uncertainty in valuing some assets (e.g. private company shares), the Wealth Tax is simple, and would generally require a two page tax return.
+Page one would include taxpayer identification information, and a simple calculation that includes only a few numbers: (assets - liabilities - $500k Wealth Tax exemption) x 12%.
+Page two would include a listing of assets and liabilities of the taxpayer.

 There are many good reasons to abolish income tax.